openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### Key generation procedure {#ecc-mldsa-generation}

 The implementation MUST generate the ML-DSA and the EdDSA component keys independently.
-ML-DSA key generation follows the specification [FIPS-204] and the artifacts are encoded as fixed-length octet strings as defined in {{mldsa-signature}}.
+ML-DSA key generation follows the specification in [FIPS-204], and the artifacts are encoded as fixed-length octet strings whose sizes are listed in {{mldsa-signature}}.
-For EdDSA this is done following the relative specification in {{RFC7748}}, and encoding the artifacts as specified in {{eddsa-signature}} as fixed-length octet strings.
+EdDSA key generation follows the specification in {{RFC7748}}, and the artifacts are encoded as fixed-length octet strings whose sizes are listed in {{eddsa-signature}}.

 ### Signature Generation